theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 We take for granted here that you already have one or more ocr'ed pdf files that meet the following requirements

 1. scanned at 300 dpi or better;
-2. OCR'ed using a high quality OCR engine (Abby recommended);
+2. OCR'ed using a high quality OCR engine (Abbyy recommended);
 3. and single page: each page of the hard-copy corresponds to a single page in the pdf.

 <!--